Zesty Horseradish Meat Loaf Recipe

 - 1/2 cup ketchup

 - 1. Soak bread in milk for 5 minutes.
 Drain and discard milk.
-Stir in celery, onion, horseradish, mustard, chili sauce, egg, Worcestershire sauce, salt and pepper.
+Stir in next nine ingredients.
 Crumble beef over mixture and mix well.

-- 2. Shape into a loaf in an 11x7-in. baking dish coated with cooking spray.
+Shape into a loaf in an 11x7-in. baking dish coated with cooking spray.
 Spread top with ketchup.
-Bake at 350° for 45-55 minutes or until no pink remains and a thermometer reads 160°.
-Let stand for 10 minutes before cutting.
+Bake at 350° until a thermometer reads 160°, 45-55 minutes.
+Let stand 10 minutes before cutting.

 Reviews for Zesty Horseradish Meat Loaf